dymmond/esmerald/docs/scheduler/scheduler.md

 There are two tasks created, the `collect_market_data` and `send_newsletter` which are placed inside a `accounts/tasks`.

-Now it's time totell the application to activate the scheduler and run the tasks based on the settings provided into the `scheduler` handler.
+Now it is time to tell the application to activate the scheduler and run the tasks based on the settings provided into the `scheduler` handler.

 ```python hl_lines="5-9"